JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

 Altogether, being able to switch between different gradient methods without changing the rest of your code is crucial for having a scalable, optimized, and maintainable framework for integrating differential equations and neural networks.
-And this is precisely what FluxDiffEq.jl gives the user direct access to.
+And this is precisely what DiffEqFlux.jl gives the user direct access to.
 There are three functions with a similar API:

 - `diffeq_rd` uses Flux's reverse-mode AD through the differential equation